Lesa Nelson

 A few beaches are located along the coast, north and south of the city of Basse-Terre.
 There are also fishing areas.

-By Taylor and Trenton
+By Morgan and Cody

 Featured Offers